jazen4p/flutter-firebase_noteapps/README.md

 I want to upload to Google Play Store, but to make dev account i have to pay $25, which is too pricey for me. :)

+# Next Release

+Contain delete and edit function

+# This is video of project

 Created simple app with CRUD function

-# This is video of project

 https://user-images.githubusercontent.com/46961710/180741194-52267c6c-5a8c-4acc-b4de-d76b4ba7f966.mp4